 Who doesn't know the importance of using sunscreen to protect our skin from sunrays?
 However, we may never have considered what effects such sunscreen can have on the planet.
 Especially marine ecosystems.

 Some sunscreens have been found to be harmful to the environment.
 In fact, according to scientists, one of the chemical components included in some of the creams that protect us from the sun, called "Benzophenone-3" and whose function is to filter out harmful UVA rays, is negatively affecting coral reefs and, in general, the marine ecosystem.
 Did you know that?

-It is essential to start being aware that we are millions of people who crowd beaches and rivers during the scorching months of summer and that some of that sunscreen ends up being diluted in the sea water.
+It is essential to start being aware that we are millions of people who crowd beaches and rivers during the scorching months of summer and that some of that sunscreen ends up being diluted in the seawater.

-In other words, the problem of overpopulation that the world suffers, coupled with mass tourism concentrated in summer and on the beach, produce marine pollution due to the amount of sunscreen we use.
+In other words, the problem of overpopulation that the world suffers, coupled with mass tourism concentrated in summer and on the beach, produces marine pollution due to the amount of sunscreen we use.
 And to its composition, of course.

 According to the cited study, a single drop of that compound, Benzophenone-3, diluted in six Olympic pools, could already damage the corals by accelerating their bleaching.

 But there is another fact: on busy beaches (like those in Hawaii), 190 kilos of sunscreen can reach the sea each year.